Finding vulnerable favorites in the 2023 Breeders' Cup

 The four-time Group 1 winner will get the course conditions he undoubtedly prefers, and his class is undeniable.
 Still, it's hard to make sense of his poor efforts in both the 2000 Guineas (G1) and King George VI and Queen Elizabeth (G1).
 Both were held in contesting conditions he won't find at Santa Anita, but how do you square those no-shows with his apparent handling of even heavier ground in the 2022 Futurity Trophy (G1) at Doncaster?

 The bottom line is that this colt, perhaps, is a little quirky.
 One deserving of all the respect, mind you, but not necessarily one to depend on as the logical favorite.
 He's finished ahead of King of Steel in two of their three previous encounters, though I think that rival enters this showdown in a much stronger place than he was at either Epsom or Leopardstown, where Auguste Rodin finished first.
 The older Mostahdaf is another serious rival who looms a big chance.
-I'll be leaning on those alternatives over this colt at the odds.
+I'll be leaning on those alternatives over this colt at the odds for the Breeders' Cup Turf.

 Arabian Knight: Breeders' Cup Classic (G1)